Why does my cat headbutt me?

-A headbutt is also known as ‘bunting’.
-It is when a cat uses their head to make contact with you.
+A cat headbutt, also known as ‘bunting’, is when a cat uses their head to make contact with you.
 Usually, they will tap their head against you and rub their cheek along whatever body part they’re near.
-You’ve probably seen your cat headbutt objects like walls, chairs and furniture too.
+Its likely you have also seen your cat headbutt objects like walls, chairs and furniture too.

-Many believe that this is a way of simply marking territory, but it’s more complicated than this.
-While cats do use scent glands to mark their territory, they also use it to create comforting familiarity or signify an area as ‘safe’.
+Many believe that cats headbutting their owner is a way of simply marking territory, but there is slightly more to it than this.
+So, why do cats bump heads?
+Whilst cats do use scent glands to mark their territory, it is important to know that they also use it to create a comforting familiarity and to signify an area as ‘safe’ for them.

 You may notice that sometimes cats headbutt other cats too.
 This is to show respect to other cats or to create a common colony scent with other cats in the household.
 If a feline moves their face closely towards another cat and rubs their cheek on them, they will be releasing pheromones that creates their common scent.

 What if my cat doesn’t headbutt me?

 There are often times when your cat may not headbutt you for a while, or even headbutt you at all.
 But this certainly doesn’t mean that your cat doesn’t want to show affection towards you, as cats show their love in a number of different ways.